 Diving always adding content

-BEFORE TITLE IX, WOMEN SPORTS, THE AIAW, AND NCAA WOMEN’S SPORTS, TEXAS built A STRONG FOUNDATION for Longhorn womena AT THE INTER-MURAL, INTRA-MURAL LEVEL, and club level.
+Before TITLE IX, WOMEN SPORTS, THE AIAW, AND NCAA WOMEN’s SPORTS, TEXAS built A STRONG FOUNDATION for Longhorn women AT THE international, INTRA-MURAL LEVEL, and club levels.

-Unlike Texas Basketball, football, track and Baseball there are very few books or research material that discuss Longhorn diving.
-I hope with time this site can add some historical insight and tell the full and compelling story of the Texas diving tradition.
-This page will take more time to build.
+Unlike Texas Basketball, football, track, and Baseball, very few books or research materials discuss Longhorn diving.
+I hope that with time, this site can add some historical insight and tell the full and compelling story of the Texas diving tradition.
+This project will take more time to build.

 http://www.wetswim.org/about-us/founders-page/